 Q: Can I take a drink through Security?

 Q: Liquids are not allowed in, but can I carry through a bottle of water I am drinking at the time?

 A: No you cannot.
-This will be confiscated whether you are still drinking it, or unopened and regardless if this is a bottle or can.
-This includes coffee other hot drinks, and any other cold drink you are supping.
+This will be confiscated whether you are still drinking it, or is unopened regardless if this is a bottle or can.
+This includes coffee or other hot drinks, and any other cold drink you are supping.